 Disturbing.
 Sobering.
 Heartbreaking.
 A wake-up call.
 A reality check.

-Up to a million species could be facing extinction within decades, according to the UN Intergovernmental Science-Policy Platform on Biodiversity and Ecosystem Services (IPBES) report that shocked the world earlier this month.
+Up to a million species could be facing extinction within decades, according to the Intergovernmental Science-Policy Platform on Biodiversity and Ecosystem Services (IPBES) report that shocked the world earlier this month.
 That’s probably within most of our lifetimes.
 Certainly, it’s within mine.
 But even given the expedited timeline, we have a hard time grappling with the urgency of what it means to lose species diversity on such a massive scale.
 It is such a huge problem, it’s hard to wrap your head around it.

 Over 75% of terrestrial environments and 66% of marine environments have been significantly altered by humans.

 Nearly 75% of freshwater resources are now devoted to crop or livestock production and 85% of wetlands present in 1700 had been lost by 2000.